savargasqu/spanish-spelling-reforms/README.md

 # Spanish spelling reforms

-A script to transliterate Spanish text into multiple alternative orthographies.
+A script to respell Spanish text into multiple alternative orthographies.
 Work in progress.

 TODO: